mozilla-mobile/shared-docs/android/CONTRIBUTING_code.md

 pull request, automated tests, review, merge.
 If you're new to GitHub, check out [the official guides][gh guides] for more information.

-An example commit message summary looks like, `Closes #5: Upgrade gradle to v1.3.0`.
+An example commit message summary looks like, `For #5: Upgrade gradle to v1.3.0`.

 Please follow these guidelines for your pull requests: